Become a humanitarian aid worker abroad

 The Finnish Red Cross looks for professionals for the reserve who are ready and available to undertake short-term assignments in humanitarian aid operations.
 The Finnish Red Cross sends expert assistance to international operations and maintains a network of professionals trained to work in Emergency Response Units.

-Aid workers are also placed in long-term positions.
+Humanitarian aid workers are also placed in long-term positions.
 Experts in various fields sent by the Finnish Red Cross support the sister Red Cross or Red Crescent National Societies in the planning and implementation of development cooperation.

-Furthermore, the Finnish Red Cross strengthens the operational capacity of the International Red Cross and Red Crescent Movement by funding strategically important positions of the committee and the federation.
+Furthermore, the Finnish Red Cross strengthens the operational capacity of the Movement by funding strategically important positions of the committee and the federation.

-Aid workers are also recruited from outside the aid worker reserve on a job-by-job basis.
+Humanitarian aid workers are also recruited from outside the aid worker reserve on a job-by-job basis.
 You can find the open positions on the Työpaikkana Punainen Risti (careers) website.

-Applications are primarily accepted once a year.
-The applicants selected will be invited to take part in IMPACT training, which is an introduction to the international activities of the Red Cross and Red Crescent Movement.
-After completing the training, they will be admitted to the aid worker reserve.
+The applicants selected will be invited to take part in IMPACT training (International Mobilization and Preparation for ACTion), which is an introduction to the international activities of the Movement.
+After completing the training, the participants will be admitted to the humanitarian aid worker reserve.

-Learn more about the work of international aid workers and their requirements, as well as the general minimum requirements for admission to the reserve.
+Learn more about the work of international humanitarian aid workers and their requirements, as well as the general minimum requirements for admission to the reserve.

 General requirements